mjlux/mongoose-bread/docs/snippets.md

 - Controller
 - softDelete Controller

-For everyone whose not using VSCode, here is the ouput of all the snippets:
+For everyone who is not using VSCode, here is the output of all the snippets:

 ## global Options